nawabahmadreshi/documentation/pages/features/app-download-banner.md

 #### Q: I’ve sent myself multiple texts just now and only received the first few, what’s going on?

 A: This occurs when a carrier filters you SMS out due to spam.
 We try our hardest to rate limit a specific user, however, if bypassed, carriers may block your SMS.
-The reason is that carriers will agressively block content if it’s similar and repeatedly sent to the same number.
+The reason is that carriers will aggressively block content if it’s similar and repeatedly sent to the same number.
 The solution is to wait 24-48 hours.

 #### Q: How come my (non US) phone number isn’t working?